-HFS 491 - Internship in Sport Management
+HFS 491 - Senior Internship

 Thirty-six semester hours in History: twenty hours in 100- and 200-level that must include HIST 202 and HIST 203; twelve hours at the 300-level; and HIST 411 (4 hours).
 Also required is a Foreign Language cognate consisting of four semester hours beyond the general education competency level.
 The Foreign Language cognate should not be taken pass/fail.